Before You Begin

 As with Attributes, high levels of Abilities will probably show up in your character’s backstory in one way or another.
 Characters who have more than three Abilities rated at four dots or higher, or any Abilities at five dots will require approval from two staff members.

-Characters who have combat dice pools (e.g., Dexterity + Brawl / Melee/ Firearms) above 8 will draw additional scrutiny, and will require approval from two staff members.
+Characters who have combat dice pools (e.g., Dexterity + Brawl / Melee/ Firearms, Dexterity + Wits, etc.) above 8 will draw additional scrutiny, and will require approval from two staff members.
 This limit applies to base human statistics (it does not, for instance, count the Attribute bonuses Werewolf characters receive in Crinos form, or to Vampire characters with Celerity and Potence).
+Please don’t take this as carte blanche to have as many combat dice pools at 8 as you can possibly afford; as implied above, we will likely ask you to reduce some of them and broaden the character’s focus somewhat if your character appears to be heavily optimized for combat.

 Because we use more Abilities than the standard 30, we’re also providing additional dots to as a way to compensate for that.
 Character types that normally begin with 13/9/5 dots in Abilities (most major supernatural templates) begin with 17/13/7; character types that normally begin with 11/7/4 (specifically, mortals, ghouls, kinfolk, kinain, and familiars) begin with 15/11/5 instead.
 This is meant to allow characters to add breadth; having more 3s than 1s and 2s combined will draw closer scrutiny.